80s Vs 90s Vs 2000s Challenge Trends As Nigerians Reveal Age | Nigeria News

-Just days after the 10-year challenge ended, many Nigerians and non-Nigerians have now started off the #80svs90svs2000schallenge trending on social media.
+Just days after the 10-year challenge ended, many South Africans have now started off the #80svs90svs2000schallenge trending on social media.

 The #80vs90sv2000schallenge is meant to reveal which decade an individual was born with photos to show.